HongVince/3RD-PROJECT-PYTHON-YOUTUBE-STATISTICS/README.md

    d) Seaborn

 2) **Bar Charts**
-   a) The mean of subscribers by category
+   - The mean of subscribers by category
-   b) Total number of subscribers by country
+   - Total number of subscribers by country
-   c) Average unemployment rate by channel type
+   - Average unemployment rate by channel type